Charles and Augustus Storrs: Family

-Charles Storrs married Maryett M. Cook (1824–1889) of Coventry, Connecticut, on July 4, 1844.
+Charles Storrs married Maryett M. Cook of Coventry, Connecticut, on July 4, 1844.
 The couple had one daughter, Sarah, born December 12, 1845.
-Sarah married David Choate Proctor of Peoria, Illinois, in 1869.
-Augustus Storrs married Antoinette Charlotte Abbe (1816–1888) of Windham, Connecticut, in September 1839.
+In 1869, Sarah married David Choate Proctor of Peoria, Illinois, a brother of Edna Dean Proctor's.
+Augustus Storrs married Antoinette Charlotte Abbe of Windham, Connecticut, in September 1839.
 The couple had two daughters, Harriet Fitch (1844–1887) and Marie Antoinette.
 The latter daughter married Benjamin Eyrie Valentine II of Mansfield and had five daughters: Antoinette, Ethel, Elizabeth, Marguerite and Hattie.

 Both brothers, their wives, children, and other relatives are interred in Storrs Cemetery, in a large family plot at the crest of a hill overlooking UConn's campus.
 In 1864, Charles Storrs had deeded the cemetery grounds to the township on the condition that the intervening trees be kept down so that the spire of the Storrs Congregational Church be always visible from the plot.